stephenberry/glaze/README.md

 # Glaze
 One of the fastest JSON libraries in the world.
 Glaze reads and writes from C++ memory, simplifying interfaces and offering incredible performance.

+Glaze also supports binary messages via [BEVE](https://github.com/stephenberry/beve) and CSV support.
+And, the library has many more useful features for building APIs.

 ## Highlights

 Glaze requires C++20, using concepts for cleaner code and more helpful errors.